openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 ### Development on a New Platform<a name="section3222"></a>

-The following figure shows the driver development process of the ADM on a new platform.
+The following figure shows the driver development process if the ADM has not adapted to the platform.

 ![](figures/development_flowchart_2.png)

-The audio-related drivers codec (optional), DAI, DMA, DSP (optional), and SmartPA (optional) need to be adapted to the new platform.
+The codec (optional), DAI, DMA, DSP (optional), and SmartPA (optional) modules of the audio adapter need to be adapted to the new platform.

-- Add register information of each module driver to the private configuration file of each module according to the chip description.
+- Add register information of each module driver to the private configuration file of the respective module according to the chip description.

 - Implement the operation function set of each module.